SongProOrg/songpro.org/source/index.html.md

 ## The Format

-### Song Attributes
+### Attributes

-Song attributes are added with the format:
+Attributes are added with the format:

 ```
 @attribute=value